neilkplugins/homepro_mqtt/README.md

 A sample `mqtt.cfg` file is in the repository.

 I have had limited testing of this, as I don't have a broker requiring authentication to test against.
+If this tests sucessfully I will combine, but the simple version may be easier to read.